Ninkuk/Technical-Interview-Prep/Language Basics/Python.md

 ---
 ## Strings

-> [!important] String are immutable and any updates result in a new string
+> [!IMPORTANT] String are immutable and any updates result in a new string
 > Space and Time: O(n)

 ```python